 23 years after Eugene Stead, MD established the first PA program at Duke University in 1965, Duke became the first school to offer a Master’s degree to PA trainees.
 32 years later, the Master’s degree remains the official entry-level degree for PAs.
 The term “entry-level” refers to the minimum required education and the terminal degree awarded by most programs.

 Is it time for a change?
 Is it time to start awarding an entry-level doctorate degree in PA medicine?
 PAs and patients alike might ask why–what would be gained from the added time and expense?
+This 30-year-old debate may be finally coming to an end.

 Pros and Cons of a Physician Assistant Entry-Level Doctorate